 - Salaries and distributions: How will you each get paid?
 What are your long-term financial goals as a business — do you want to go national or maintain a small, local reach?
 How should money be allocated amongst partners?

 - Dissolutions: What will happen if a partner no longer wants to be involved in the business?

 Answering these questions can help guide your contract development process.
 However, make sure you consult a legal expert before finalizing your partnership agreement to ensure it meets your own business needs.

 Easily create, securely sign.

-With Adobe Pro DC with e-sign, you can create confidential, electronic documents for your business, including partnership agreements, and then easily sign, share, and store them for a secure digital trail.
+With Adobe Acrobate Pro with e-sign, you can create confidential, electronic documents for your business, including partnership agreements, and then easily sign, share, and store them for a secure digital trail.